Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 Truck Driver

-Trucking companies are some of the friendliest towards those who have committed a felony are trying to re-enter society.
+Trucking companies are some of the friendliest towards those who have committed a felony and are trying to re-enter society.

 Truck drivers must ensure goods arrive at their destination on time and in perfect condition.

-You’ll need to earn a commercial driving license (CDL), be at least 18 or 21 years old depending on where you have to drive your truck.
+You’ll need to earn a commercial driving license (CDL), and be at least 18 or 21 years old depending on where you have to drive your truck.

 In some instances, you’ll need to earn additional licenses or certifications.